MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/general-properties.md

 Each mode is exclusive of the other.
 A server that is configured for tabular mode cannot run Analysis Services databases that contain cubes and dimensions.
 If the underlying computer hardware can support it, you can install multiple instances of Analysis Services on the same computer and configure each instance to use a different deployment mode.
 Remember that Analysis Services is a resource intensive application.
 Deploying multiple instances on the same system is recommended only for high-end servers.

 **EnableFast1033Locale**
+Does not apply to Power BI.
 An advanced property that you should not change, except under the guidance of [!INCLUDE[msCoName](../includes/msconame-md.md)] support.

 **ExternalCommandTimeout**
 An integer property that defines the timeout, in seconds, for commands issued to external servers, including relational data sources and external [!INCLUDE[ssASnoversion](../includes/ssasnoversion-md.md)] servers.